An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Impact

 \section{Impact}

-Our exhibit was installed at the Thinktank in June 2016.
-Since then, it has spent over two years housed at the Thinktank Birmingham Science Museum, as well as being included as part of the \textit{Listening to Eintein's Universe} stand at RSSE.
-An early prototype was featured on the UK's Channel 4 news during the media campaigns surrounding the announcements of the first gravitational wave and first binary neutron star detections.
+Since the exhibit's installation at the Thinktank in July 2016, it has spent over three years on display there, as well as being included as part of the \textit{Listening to Eintein's Universe} stand at RSSE.

 Each stage of the exhibit's life has enabled us to explore different aspects of user engagement and reception, as well as the broader impact of the project.
-In this section, we describe our feedback collection at the RSSE and the improvements we have implemented to the exhibit based on experiences gained in a science-fair setting.
-We also describe how observations in the museum setting led to further modifications.
-Finally, we consider the wider impact of the project for our group and the collaborations and opportunities resulting from it.
+In this section, we describe our feedback collection at the RSSE, the improvements we have implemented to the exhibit based on experiences gained in a science-fair setting, how observations in the museum setting led to further modifications, and consider the wider impact of the project for our group and the opportunities resulting from it.